mattlau1/cpp-graph/README.md

 <h1 data-number="1" id="change-log"><span class="header-section-number">1</span> Change Log<a href="#change-log" class="self-link"></a></h1>

 - **2021-07-14**: Replaced some member types of `iterator`, clarified usage of `value_type`, fixed some CMake issues
+- **2021-07-16**: Softened the restriction on edge heap memory duplication: _For each edge, you should avoid not using unnecessary additional memory wherever possible._

 <h1 data-number="2" id="the-task"><span class="header-section-number">2</span> The Task<a href="#the-task" class="self-link"></a></h1>
 <p>Write a <code class="sourceCode default">graph</code> library type in C++, in <code class="sourceCode default">include/gdwg/graph.hpp</code>.</p>